-Overall, through her utilization of found materials, architectural and geometric design, Grimm seeks the viewer’s attention and imagination to further these narratives.
+Overall, through her utilization of found materials, architectural and geometric design, Grimm seeks the viewer’s attention and imagination to further these narratives while reflecting on their own personal and collective role, and potentials for the future.
 Creating an exchange with her audience through a process of interaction is very important to Grimm—the viewer’s presence and direct experience is the method through which the work is fully activated and made whole.
-Sculpture’s ability to function as a platform through which these physical-psychological experiences can take shape has been a driving force behind the majority of her work thus far.
+Sculpture’s ability to function as a platform through which these physical, psychological, and emotive experiences can take shape has been a driving force behind the majority of her work thus far.